 - Chocolate Banana Bread with Greek yogurt

-- Flourless Banana Muffins with miniature chocolate chips
+- Flourless Banana Muffins with mini chocolate chips

 - Banana Pancakes with maple syrup